Mundari Bani: History

 Nag presented the alphabet in the 1980s to then-Chief Minister of Odisha Janaki Ballabh Patnaik and submitted a memorandum to recognize the Munda language constitutionally.
 Nag along with others submitted a memorandum to the then president of India in 1999 appealing again for the constitutional recognition.
 "Mundari Samaj Sanwar Jamda", a social organisation of the Munda community based in Poda Astia, Mayurbhanj has been demanding to incorporate the Munda language in the Eighth Schedule to the Constitution of India, to air Munda language through All India Radio, and establish a Munda language department at North Odisha University for higher studies on the basis of the writing system and literature.
 The writing system has seen limited but increasing use in literature, education, and computing.

+Letters

+A Primer showing typical didactic presentation of Mundari Bani.
+The first section consists of five rows, each headed by a vowel, with the first letter of their names matching the vowel of the row.
+The second section is a collection of diacritics (Tong) that play a secondary phonetic role.

+Unlike the Brahmic abugidas (such as Devanagari, Bengali, or Odia), Mundari Bani is a true alphabet.
+The script is unicameral, designed to accommodate the unique phonetic features of Austroasiatic Munda languages, such as checked consonants and heavy vowel sequences, while using diacritics and digraphs to adapt to Indo-Aryan loanwords.

+Since the 2008 edits, it consists of 27 distinct letters and 5 diacritical marks, written from left to right, where consonants do not possess an inherent vowel.
+Their names follow traditional naming schemes.